 - the nature of the indigenous inhabitants.

 Cook himself concluded that while the South Island appeared mountainous and barren, the North Island contained lofty stout timber trees, and the valleys appeared rich and fertile.
-The seas had many fish that were good eating.
-There were no wild beasts, although seals and whales were noted, and Cook suggested that flax might be used for rope.
+The seas had many fish that made good eating.
+There were no wild beasts, although seals and whales were noted, and Cook suggested that flax might be used to make rope.
 He concluded that ‘was this Country settled by an Industrus people they would very soon be supply'd not only with the necessarys but many of the luxuries of life.’4 Joseph Banks commented on the melodious birdsong.